amckenna41/pySAR/README.md

 Research Article
 ----------------
 The research article that accompanied this software is: "Machine Learning Based Predictive Model for the Analysis of Sequence Activity Relationships Using Protein Spectra and Protein Descriptors".
 This research article is uploaded to the repository as pySAR_research.pdf.
-The article was published in the journal X and is available <em>here</em>.
+The article was published in the Journal of Biomedical Informatics and is available [here][article].

 Introduction
 ------------